 - Guidance in planning for your long-term personal or family financial needs

 - Encouragement to be a good steward of all the financial resources that God has entrusted to you, no matter how small or how large your financial resources are

 - Improvement in your peace of mind regarding your ability to wisely manage your financial affairs

 - Increased harmony within your home, as a result of confidence that your family’s financial resources are being handled fairly and prudently

-Even if you don’t think you and your family could benefit from financial counseling, perhaps you know someone else who could benefit.
-If you do know such a person, share this information with them and encourage them to get financial counseling as soon as possible.
+Even if you do not think you and your family could benefit from financial counseling, you may know someone else who could benefit.
+If you know of such a person, share this information with them and encourage them to get financial counseling as soon as possible.